I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbtargetdevice-getnuminterfaces.md

 <b>GetNumInterfaces</b> returns the number of <a href="..\wudfusb\nn-wudfusb-iwdfusbinterface.md">IWDFUsbInterface</a> interfaces for the USB device in the default configuration.
 The default configuration is identified by index zero.

-<b>GetNumInterfaces</b> returns the number of <a href="..\wudfusb\nn-wudfusb-iwdfusbinterface.md">IWDFUsbInterface</a> interfaces for the USB device in the default configuration.
-The default configuration is identified by index zero.

-<b>GetNumInterfaces</b> returns the number of <a href="..\wudfusb\nn-wudfusb-iwdfusbinterface.md">IWDFUsbInterface</a> interfaces for the USB device in the default configuration.
-The default configuration is identified by index zero.

 ## Remarks

 UMDF USB I/O target devices do not support multiple configurations.

-The following code example retrieves the number of USB interfaces for the USB device.

 ## Requirements
 | &nbsp; | &nbsp; |